Tensor Contraction Processor: The first future-proof AI chip architecture

 To make high-performance AI computing sustainable and broadly accessible, FuriosaAI has developed a new chip architecture, the Tensor Contraction Processor (TCP), which addresses all three of the needs described above.

 The TCP architecture is built around the core computation of AI, so it can manage data and memory much more efficiently than is possible with GPUs.
-This means our second-gen TCP chip, RNGD, delivers the computational power to run high-performance generative AI models like Llama 3, as well as significantly improved power efficiency.
+This means our second-gen TCP chip, RNGD (pronounced "Renegade), delivers the computational power to run high-performance generative AI models like Llama 3, as well as significantly improved power efficiency.

 It is also highly programmable, because we co-designed TCP in tandem with Furiosa’s advanced software stack, which includes a general compiler that can treat an entire model as a single fused operation.
-This makes it possible to deploy and optimize new models automatically even when they use a novel architecture.
+This makes it possible to deploy and optimize new models automatically, even when they use a novel architecture.
 This is something that is not possible with GPUs because they allocate resources dynamically, making it difficult to precisely predict performance.
-(In an upcoming blog post, we’ll share more details about the RNGD software stack, including the model quantizer API, scheduler, Python and C++ SDK, model server, Kubernetes support, and low-level drivers.)

-In this blog post we’ll highlight TCP’s key architectural innovations.
+In this blog post, we highlight TCP’s key architectural innovations.
 Additional technical details are available in our research paper, TCP: A Tensor Contraction Processor for AI Workloads, which was recently accepted by the International Symposium on Computer Architecture (ISCA), the leading forum for new ideas in silicon design.

-We are currently testing the first production samples of our second-generation chip for data centers, RNGD, which uses the TCP architecture to run large language models and other generative AI applications.
+We are currently testing the first production samples of RNGD, which uses the TCP architecture to run large language models and other generative AI applications.

 Matrix multiplication is not all you need

-For all chip architectures (including CPUs and GPUs as well as our TCP design) transferring data between DRAM and the chip’s processing elements (PEs) uses much more energy (as much as 10,000 times more) than performing the computations themselves.
+For all chip architectures (including CPUs, GPUs, and our TCP design) transferring data between DRAM and the chip’s processing elements uses much more energy (as much as 10,000 times more) than performing the computations themselves.

 This means that, in order to implement AI algorithms efficiently, chips must minimize data movement by reusing data already stored in on-chip memory.
 If data can be divided into predictable, repeatable patterns or segments, it can often be used more than once (for example, by taking a single weight matrix and calculating the dot product with many different inputs).